Sound Mixer Services

 Peruvian production sound mixers matched to feature and series pipelines

-Here is how this works in practice.
-Production sound in Peru is shaped by an informal Lima mixer community — there is no formal Peruvian guild equivalent to IATSE Local 695, so the trade runs on reputation and on confirmed credits across the Tondero Studios feature slate, Cinesphere drama, Audiovisual Project Perú episodic work and the Latin American commercial campaigns that move through the capital year-round.
+Production sound in Peru rests on an informal network of Lima mixers.
+There is no formal Peruvian guild like IATSE Local 695, so the trade runs on word of mouth and proven credits.
+Those credits span the Tondero Studios feature slate, Cinesphere drama, and Audiovisual Project Perú episodic work.
+They also cover the Latin American commercial campaigns that move through the capital all year.

-Here is the short of it.
-Our mixers ship daily out of those production bases with hardware sized to global post needs — Sound Devices 833 and 888 recorders, Zaxcom Nova and Maxx chassis, Lectrosonics SRc and SMQV plus Wisycom MCR54 receivers set up against MTC frequency allocations, Sennheiser MKH416 boom rigs, and DPA, Sanken and Countryman lavalier kits owned personally and kept between productions.
-Live and ISO tracks run at once so editors and re-recording mixers downstream have what they need.
-Metadata is kept clean from the first slate of the day.
+Our mixers ship daily from those production bases with hardware built for global post needs.
+Recorders include Sound Devices 833 and 888, plus Zaxcom Nova and Maxx chassis.
+Wireless runs on Lectrosonics SRc and SMQV with Wisycom MCR54 receivers, tuned to MTC frequency allocations.
+Mics range from Sennheiser MKH416 boom rigs to DPA, Sanken, and Countryman lavalier kits, all owned personally and kept between shoots.
+Live and ISO tracks run at once, so editors and re-recording mixers downstream get what they need.
+Metadata stays clean from the first slate of the day.

-Here is the breakdown.
-Working environments span the Lima coast and historic centre, Sacred Valley exteriors at 2,800m, Cusco at 3,400m, Machu Picchu, Amazon riverbank work in Madre de Dios and Tambopata, Paracas desert and Belmond and Inkaterra hospitality interiors.
-Each carries its own acoustic challenge — close-miked plant mics for the dialogue-heavy Tondero feature interior, wider boom coverage and windjammer protection for an Atacama-adjacent coastal cliff, careful frequency scans in central the capital where wireless congestion is a daily reality, and battery and humidity running for jungle interiors.
+Working environments run from the Lima coast and historic centre to Sacred Valley exteriors at 2,800m, Cusco at 3,400m, and Machu Picchu.
+The list also covers Amazon riverbank work in Madre de Dios and Tambopata, the Paracas desert, and Belmond and Inkaterra hotel interiors.
+Each one brings its own acoustic challenge.
+A dialogue-heavy Tondero feature interior calls for close-miked plant mics.
+An Atacama-adjacent coastal cliff needs wider boom coverage and windjammer protection.
+The capital's crowded centre demands careful frequency scans, since wireless congestion is a daily reality there.
+Jungle interiors mean managing battery life and humidity.

-Here is what that looks like on the ground.
-Mixers work fluently to the paperwork DAFO, Ministerio de Cultura and the 30% Ley 26370 rebates need, and they prepare the records an global productions needs to claim the rebate at delivery.
-Our coordinators match mixer to brief based on confirmed credits and the post-prod house attached — Cinesphere DI, Tondero Post, Audiovisual Project Perú post — not on openings alone.
-This is how global productions land inside the Peruvian release pipeline cleanly.
+Mixers work fluently with the paperwork that DAFO, the Ministerio de Cultura, and the 30% Ley 26370 rebate require.
+They also prepare the records a global shoot needs to claim those rebates at delivery.
+Our coordinators match each mixer to the brief based on confirmed credits and the attached post-prod house.
+That means Cinesphere DI, Tondero Post, or Audiovisual Project Perú post — not on openings alone.
+This is how global shoots land cleanly inside the Peruvian release pipeline.

 ACT 03